 Read up on how the following topics are relevant for immigration procedures:

 You may want your partner and/or children to be with you in the Netherlands.
 Perhaps they wish to come over together with you, or join you at a later stage.
 Either way, be sure to mention any plans to your host institution or Dutch employer as early as possible.
 This will allow your HR contact to give you the best advice on how to deal with all the necessary paperwork.
 There might be additional requirements when you bring your family.
 To find out what they are, look under the description of your specific permit on the website of the Dutch Immigration and Naturalisation Service (IND).

 If you are a labour migrant, (provisional) residence permit applications for all family members must be submitted at the same time.
-If not, your family members’ applications will not be dealt with in a fast procedure.
-Moreover, they can only be submitted once you have obtained your Dutch residence permit.
-Altogether this may become a lengthy procedure.

 Even if applications were submitted at the same time, it does not mean that all family members must come over at the same time.
 They can still choose between travelling to the Netherlands together with you, or at a later stage.

 The validity of the residence permit of your partner depends on the validity of your own permit.
 The end date of the permit of your partner matches the ending date of your permit.
 Please check on the website of the Dutch Immigration and Naturalisation Service what the specific condition for you and your family are.

 What do you have to arrange when you are going to move to the Netherlands?
 Did you complete all necessary paperwork?
 Is legalisation or verification needed of some documents?
 What should you pack?
 Before you leave, check the following matters.